Table of Contents

 - High-Risk Pregnancy Considerations โ If the crash leads to conditions like preeclampsia or gestational diabetes, the pregnancy may be labeled high-risk.
 In these cases, the mother will need closer monitoring, more frequent checkups, and specialized care to reduce the risk of complications.

-What to Do After A Car Accident While Pregnant
+What To Do After A Car Accident While Pregnant

-- Follow Up With Medical Providers โ Even if a doctor has already seen you in the emergency room, keep monitoring your symptoms and follow all medical advice.
+- Follow up With Medical Providers โ Even if a doctor has already seen you in the emergency room, keep monitoring your symptoms and follow all medical advice.
 Schedule a follow-up with your OB-GYN to check for any pregnancy complications that may not have appeared right away.

 - Track Symptoms Closely โ Pay attention to warning signs that may require urgent care: